raku-community-modules/Web-App-MVC/README.md

 #### connector

-Required by WWW::App::Easy, this hash specifies which connector engine to use to handle your application.
+Required by WWW::App::MVC, this hash specifies which connector engine to use to handle your application.
 We support the same connectors as WWW::App itself.
 The __type__ key determines the name of the library to use, and all other options will be